jfrNebus/Safe_box/readme_english.md

 <br>

-SIGUE POR AQUÍ SIGUE POR AQUÍ

 <p align="center">
  <img src="Images/keyboard_inside_front.jpg" width="370" height="278"/>
  <img src="Images/keyboard_inside_back.jpg" width="370" height="278"/>
 </p>

 It is easy to see that it is matrix keyboard.
 This keyboard has 12 conductive membrane push buttons.
-This kind of push buttons has two parts: the contacts printed on the board, the oval grey parts with a line in the middle; and the layer with the numbers, which is made in rubber with an small conductive surface under each button.
+This kind of push button has two parts: the contacts printed on the board, the oval grey parts with a line in the middle; and the layer with the numbers, which is made in rubber with an small conductive surface under each button.
 When a button is pressed, its conductive part under the rubber layer connects both contacts in the oval part printed in the board, closing the circuit.

 <br>